Rhamphosuchus: Phylogeny

-The inconsistent nature of Rhamphosuchus classification is well examplified by the results of Courville et al. 2025.
+The inconsistent nature of Rhamphosuchus classification is well exemplified by the results of Courville et al. (2025).
 In their work, which described the second species Rhamphosuchus pachyrhynchus, the team recovered multiple phylogenetic trees that essentially cover most of the previous hypothesis.
 In their phylogenetic tree that resulted from the use of equally weighted characters, gavialoids and tomistomines sit at opposite branches of the crocodilian family tree similar to classical morphological trees, but Rhamphosuchus itself was alternatively recovered as either a gavialoid outside the split between modern gavialines and gryposuchines, or as a tomistomine closely allied with the Miocene-Holocene Asian radiation of taxa, which consists of Penghusuchus, Toyotamaphimeia and Hanyusuchus.
 Additionally a taxon only identified as cf. Rhamphosuchus sp. nov. (an unnamed new species) was found to be closely related to European forms like Gavialosuchus and "Tomistoma" lusitanica if a tomistomine or the sister taxon to the two named Rhamphosuchus species when found to be a gavialoid.
 When the same analysis is run without Portugalosuchus (a thoracosaur) the result becomes more consistent with molecular results, featuring a unified Gavialoidea including tomistomines, but the resulting tree becomes poorly resolved with most members of the group forming an enormous polytomy (an undesirable result in the field of cladistics).
 Meanwhile, extended implied weighting of phylogenetic characters once again recovers a result closer to older morphological studies with the species of Rhamphosuchus forming a paraphyletic grouping at the very base of Gavialoidea (not including tomistomines).
 Overall, the resulting trees are regarded as questionable, being incongruent with molecular data when recovering gavialoids and tomistomines as separate and being incongruent with stratigraphy and estimated divergence dates when featuring the Cretaceaous thoracosaurs as members of Gavialoidea in a more derived position than tomistomines.

 In summary, the precise position of Rhamphosuchus within Gavialoidea remains uncertain.

-Shown below are both alternate placements of Rhamphosuchus in the equally weighted trees (left and center) as well as the result of the tree recovered with implied extended weighting (right) of Courville et al. 2025.
+Shown below are both alternate placements of Rhamphosuchus in the equally weighted trees (left and center) as well as the result of the tree recovered with implied extended weighting (right) of Courville et al. (2025).